philomates/philomates.github.io/site_generator/content/md/posts/2022-03-16-thoughts-on-testing-in-clojure.md

 <br>

 Cute, no?
 And fun how Clojure provides all the tools needed to do such adaptations to _clojure.test_.
+And it isn't the only way to achieve this.
+Another approach could be to use `with-redefs` over `clojure.test/do-report`, which is the one place that `clojure.test/report` is called.

-Sometimes at Nubank we'd toss around the idea of writing our own test framework with this decoupling baked it.
-But after this snippet of code I'm wondering if adapting is sufficient.
+At Nubank we'd sometime toss around the idea of writing our own test framework that explicitly decouples execution and reporting.
+Yet after working out this snippet of code I'm wondering how far we can get purely through adaption.